Skip to main content

 Teaching

-My teaching covers the history of architecture and urban design from the nineteenth century to the present day.
-I also teach a module of architecture and politics in modern Europe.
+My teaching covers the history of architecture and urban design from the eighteenth century to the present day.
+In particular, I teach specialised modules on difficult heritage, on housing in Dublin, and on architecture and politics in twentieth-century Europe.

 Contact Details